mongodb/ftdc/README.rst

 Currently the library provides parsing of the FTDC data format and several ways of iterating these results.
 Additionally, it provides the ability to create FTDC payloads, and is the only extant (?) tool for generating FTDC data outside of the MongoDB code base.

+The library includes tools for generating FTDC payloads and document streams as well as iterators and tools for accessing data from FTDC files.
+All functionality is part of the ``ftdc`` package, and the API is fully documented.

 Upcoming
 ~~~~~~~~

-- Handling of schema changes in document construction
-- Complete unit testing of lower level encoder and decoder functionality
+- (pending requests and use-cases) mode to read FTDC data without
-- Access to the "metadata" document during chunk iteration.
+  flattening the document structure.

-- Simplify chunk iterator, return pointers to chunks
-- Tools for truncating or dropping samples from streams.
+- command line tools for parsing and generating FTDC payloads.

+- helpers for generating default collector configurations.

+- combined check

+- improved collector performance.

 ... and more

 Documentation
 -------------

 All documentation is in the `godoc <https://godoc.org/github.com/tychoish/ftdc>`_.

 Participate
 -----------